 Manual staplers used at home or at the office come in several different lengths.
 Sometimes we describe them by the length of the strip of staples that load into them.
 Most standard office staplers are “full-strip” staplers.
 With these, you can load an entire strip of staples into the magazine all at once.
 These full-strip staplers are good for everyday use in office environments, where people might need to staple 20-50 pages together regularly.

 “Half-strip” staplers are just what they sound like—half as long, accepting only half a strip of standard staples at a time.
-These occasional-use staplers are for light duty where you won’t have to staple more than 15-30 pages together.
+These types of staplers are for light duty where you won’t have to staple more than 15-30 pages together.

 Kids love those adorable mini-staplers that come in bright colors and can’t fit many staples.
 They’re best for home or hobby use.
-Mini-staplers are cute, but children might mistake them for toys, so keep kids under supervision if they’re using staplers for their arts and crafts projects.
+Mini-staplers are cute, but children might mistake them for toys, so keep kids under supervision if they’re using different kind of staplers for their arts and crafts projects.

 Manual, Electric, and Pneumatic

-Even the strongest hands have their limits in terms of squeezing or pressing down on the handle of a stapler.
+Even the strongest hands have their limits in terms of squeezing or pressing down on the handle of different types of staplers.
 Staplers that use non-human-generated power vary in size from demure electric office staplers to large construction and bindery staplers.
 Construction staplers and nail guns may use manual, electric, or pneumatic power, depending on the job, and the size of the tool may correspond to the type of power it uses.
 Product descriptions should provide a good guide to different stapler sizes.